-The interiors has that utilitarian layout, typical of a pickup truck.
+The interior has that utilitarian layout, typical of a pickup truck.
 Notice the rotary control knobs with integrated display, and the instrument cluster with displays on either side for the cameras outside.
 The touchscreen infotainment system supports Apple CarPlay and Android Auto.
 The seats come standard with cloth upholstery while there are leather packages to choose from.

-Adaptive cruise control is standard, while an advanced adaptive cruise, parking and lane keeping assistance are optional.
+Adaptive Cruise Control is standard, while an advanced adaptive cruise, parking and lane keeping assistance are optional.

 As for electric motors, there is one for each wheel, making it a 4WD.
 The output figures are yet to be revealed.
-However, Atlis claims a 0-60 mph acceleration time of 5 seconds and a top speed of 120 mph (193 km/h).
+However, Atlis claims a 0-60 mph (97 km/h) acceleration time of 5 seconds and a top speed of 120 mph (193 km/h).